Babyyoda777/Argo/JOURNAL.md

 <img width="1125" height="1042" alt="image" src="https://github.com/user-attachments/assets/07e71390-31d5-4639-a88e-ec29dccbe8dc" />

 Runs in conjuction with loadsharing battery charging IC.
+Main idea is that most TI battery chargers have an internal fet that can pass through around 6A of continuous discharging current from the battery.
+This means, boosted to 5V, you can generally get 4-5A so around meeting the Pi 5 requirements but depending on how charged the battery is.
+This exceeds the usual 5V 3A limit that the integrated OTG boost that some chargers support can provide.
+Still need to consider whether this is actually worth it as the TPS61088 takes a large amount of board space.

 Time Spent: 5 hours

 # June 24th

 Scrapped TPS61088, most LiPos can't safely discharge more than 3-5A unless its a 18650 or similar at 1S so its ideal to use built in boost converter of BQ25895 for up to 5V @ 3.1A for the CM5.
+This comes off the back of the CM5 datasheet power requirements section which states that during normal operation it uses 900mA.
+Additional testing from Jeff Geerling shows the absolute max power draw (when under stress) by an overcloked CM5 was around 8W.
+This leaves around 7.5W for remaining functions which fits almost perfectly with the 2.5W output for the USB port and 5W needed for rhe PCIe connection.
+Thanks Jeff!

 <img width="1090" height="806" alt="image" src="https://github.com/user-attachments/assets/262943d9-c38b-4b7f-88c0-e836158d3dec" />